 3-6 class hours.
 Knotting, Lacing, Inlay, Twining, Couching (faux), Hemstitching: amp up your knitting with these 6 afterthought embellishing techniques!
 That single skein of pretty sitting in your stash can add pizzazz to plain knitting (hand-made or store-bought!), lace in a waist taper, or cover up an extended edging.
 You will practice all these techniques in … Continue reading KLITCH Your Knits!

-1-3 class hours.
-Learn to work holding 2 colors at the same time!
-Commonly called Fair Isle knitting, this technique for stranding colors across the back lets you create brightly colored and patterned fabrics.
-While working on a small project you’ll practice getting an even tension (not too tight, not too loose), learn ways to … Continue reading Get Started Stranding
+3 class hours.
+Learn to work holding two colors at the same time!
+Commonly called Fair Isle knitting, this technique for stranding colors across the wrong side of the work lets you create brightly colored and patterned fabrics.
+While working on a small project you’ll practice getting an even tension (not too tight, not too … Continue reading Get Started Stranding

-3-4 class hours Intarsia is awesome.
-And its easier than you might think, when you know just a few of its ins and outs.
+3-6 class hours Intarsia is awesome.
+And it’s easier than you might think, when you know just a few of its ins and outs.
 “Picture knitting” can be used to add geometric shapes to a plain sweater, or put Santa’s face on a stocking.
 Learn how to plan for your elements, wind butterflies, and minimize … Continue reading Intarsia Ins and Outs

 1-2 class hours.
 Come learn how to knit with the yarn controlled by the left hand!
 This method involves tensioning the working yarn and “picking” it to pull through stitches, rather than “throwing” yarn for the new loop.
 It can be a most useful addition to your knitting repertoire, making complicated stitch manipulations easier, or … Continue reading Continental Knitting